All Savers is a self-funded medical plan offered by United Health Care Insurance. The All Savers plan consists of three different parts:

 You may also be eligible for medication coverage.
 The following are examples of what All Savers covers:

 - Outpatient Rehabilitation Services

-How to Verify All Savers Coverage
+How to Verify All Savers Coverage for Rehab

 If you have questions about whether your insurance will cover the cost of addiction treatment, contact your provider’s office first.
 If they cannot answer your question, call United Health Care at 1-800-843-7202.